 One of the worst earthquakes in recent years occurred on August 23, 2011.
 The epicenter of the 5.8 magnitude quake was just an hour Northwest of Richmond.
 It rocked 22 of the nearby states and was felt as far as Canada.
 The quake destroyed several homes, caused damage to infrastructure, some injuries, but luckily no fatalities.

 If you live near a fault line, it would be wise to learn how to respond during an earthquake.

 Since earthquakes occur unexpectedly, you will be caught off guard.
 Practice earthquake safety by identifying the safest place to go if you need to take cover.

 Earthquake damages can be mitigated by properly securing your furniture and other items throughout your home.
 Find our guide to earthquake preparedness here!

 Natural disaster resources for Virginia

-- For those of you who want to become involved in relief operations post-disaster, I recommend you check out Virginia’s Voluntary Organizations Active in Disaster (VAVOAD) group.
-This organization is a group of volunteers that essentially mobilizes resources after a disaster occurs.
-They determine which needs are immediate and work with the nearby communities to meet those needs as quickly and efficiently as possible.
+- For those of you who want to become involved in relief operations and lend a helping hand in the event of an emergency, I recommend you check out Virginia’s Voluntary Organizations Active in Disaster (VAVOAD) group.

 Are you interested in learning about which disasters affect other states?
 Find the information to all the other 49 US states here!